 The rule states that for investors there must be a significant risk to capital greater than the net investment return.
 This test was introduced to avoid abuse of EIS by schemes that were structured to obtain tax relief but pose no real risk to investors.

-B4RN have made a prompt and detailed response to HMRC’s enquiries and expect to receive a formal decision in early December 2018.
+B4RN made a prompt and detailed response to HMRC’s enquiries.

 Barry Forde, MBE